ipfs/js-ipfs/README.md

 })
 ```

+### Migrations

+`js-ipfs` comes bundled with tool that automatically migrate the version of your IPFS repository when new version is available.
+You can control this mechanism using config option `repoDisableAutoMigration` (`true`/`false` default is `false`).

 ### [Tutorials and Examples](/examples)

 You can find some examples and tutorials in the [examples](/examples) folder, these exist to help you get started using `js-ipfs`.